pgpglobal/staging/docs/documentation.md

 **Posts**

 Posts must be named in `yyyy-mm-dd-postname.md` format (otherwise Jekyll will ignore them).
 Additionally, there is a variety of metadata that posts can have - which we can make use of via Jekyll's `Liquid` templating language.
 See the [Liquid](#liquid) section for more info.

+<a id="posts"></a>
+## Posts

+You can set any of the following variables in the [Front Matter]() for posts.
+See Jekyll Docs for more info:

+* page.content
+* page.title
+* page.excerpt
+* page.url
+* page.date
+* page.id
+* page.categories
+* page.collection
+* page.tags
+* page.dir
+* page.name
+* page.path
+* The path to the raw post or page.
+Example usage: Linking back to the page or post’s source on GitHub.
+This can be overridden in the front matter.
+* page.next
+* page.previous

 <a id="permalinks"></a>
 ## Permalinks